-For further details, contact your Apprenticeship Network Provider (ANP) as listed on your training contract or email firstname.lastname@example.org.
+For further details, contact your AASN as listed on your training contract, or email mailto:email@example.com

-- Students will also be unable to participate in assessment days, practical assessment or other related support until their account is paid to date.
+· You will be unable to participate in assessment days or practical assessment until the account is paid to date.

-- If your account remains unpaid, access to resources via your online learning platform will cease until the payments are brought up to date.
+If your account remains unpaid, access to resources via your online learning platform will cease until the payments are brought up to date.
 Course extensions will also not be granted to students that are behind in their payments.

-If, for any reason, a student has defaulted in their payment to AIPT then the remaining balance may be referred to either our solicitors or a debt collection agency for recovery proceedings.
-The student shall be liable for all costs associated with the recovery of their debt including; collection fees, commissions and legal costs.
+If for any reason a student has defaulted in their payment to AIPT, then the remaining balance may be referred to either our solicitors or a debt collection agency for recovery proceedings.
+The student shall be liable for all costs associated with the recovery of their debt, including collection fees, commissions, and legal costs.